gmile/gmile.github.io/2016-02-19-rails-state-of-mind-pt1.md

 It took me ages until something clicked.
 While looking at DB schema, I noticed this `crypted_password` field.
 For some reason, in schema.rb we had a char limit set on it.
 There was no char limit in any of the guides I’d look at tens of times by now.
 So I removed it.

-After cleaning up this mess and going from the scratch, authlogic gem finally worked.
-I was so proud of myself, like if I’d accomplish something really, really hard.
+After cleaning up this mess and rebuilding it from scratch, authlogic gem finally worked.
+I was so proud of myself, as if I accomplished really, really hard.
 It felt like magic.
 But more importantly, I felt like I finally understood _it all_!
-If only I knew how false that was.
+If only I knew how wrong I was at the time.

 ---

-A few more weeks into professional web development, I am assigned a task to cover existing code tests.
+A few more weeks into professional web development, I am assigned a task to cover some existing code with tests.
 Yuck.
-But I think  most of us have been there…
+But I think  most of us have been there.

-I’ve been doing this days and days, and still couldn’t wrap my head around it.
-A senior developer helped me out.
-Every time he comes by me, our dialog looks like this (I’m writing a test for controller):
+Every time he was passing by, we would strike a conversation along the following lines (in this instance we were talking about a test for a Rails controller):

 - Hmm, so I put `stub` here, and it will… what?
 When I run the test, it will appear there, _in another file_?
 - Yes.
-- (I put stub)
+(I put stub)
 - Oh, no, you should put stub before “get"...
 - Okay.
 Sorry, can you remind me what am I stubbing again?
 - You’re stubbing this call on that object.